dharmeshkakadia/k8s-faq/README.md

 ### How to compile spark with Kubernetes and create your own docker image

+You need java 8 for compiling.
+Java 9 is known to run into issues.

 1. git clone http://github.com/apache/spark
 2. cd spark
 3. ./dev/make-distribution.sh --name mdl-spark --pip --tgz -Phadoop-2.7 -Pkubernetes